Share this post

 I love stone fruit, in fact, I start marking off the days on a calendar in anticipation of the first of the domestic crop.
 There are a multitude of stone fruits available, but I am only going to focus on peaches, nectarines and plums for this edition.
 I threw in a sprinkle of cherries at the end.
 Kind of like the cherry on top :)

-Why is it called a stone fruit?
+Why is it called a Stone Fruit?

 While the sugar content of a peach or nectarine won’t change once they’ve been picked, they will continue to mature and the flesh will soften.
 You can warm them up a bit until the desired stage of ripeness is achieved, and then to slow it down, just place them in the cooler.
-What I mean by “warm them up” is to keep them out of your cooler in your dry storage area (not near a heat source, like the stove) until they are ready to eat.
+What I mean by “warm them up” is to keep them out of your cooler in your dry storage area (but not near a heat source, like the stove) until they are ready to eat.
 Once they are ripened to your liking, then you refrigerate them.

 • The optimum temperature to store your stone fruit is 32-40 degrees F.